 There were several important advisors who gave critical input: Brendan Ciecko, Cuseum; Sina Bahram, Prime Access Consulting; Cable Green, Creative Commons; Evelin Heidel, Creative Commons; Andrew Lih, Digimentors; George Oates, Good, Form & Spectacle; Diane Peters, Creative Commons; Neal Stimler, Balboa Park Online Collaborative; Alex Stinson, Wikimedia Foundation; Simon Tanner, King's College London; Corey Timpson, Ben Vershbow, Wikimedia Foundation; Andrea Wallace, University of Exeter; and Michael Weinberg, Engelberg Center on Innovation Law and Policy.

-I want to especially thank Smithsonian “Team Open Access”; Brian Alpert, Erin Blasco, Lindsey Burkholder, Brigid Ferraro, Alise Fisher, Danielle Fisher, Andrew Gunther, Laura Hambleton, Isabel Meyer, Scott Miller, Darren Milligan, Ed Monk, Jaap Otte, Ha Pham, Vicki Portway, Vince Rossi, Jess Sadeq, Dana Small, Jeffrey Smith, Rebecca Snyder, Eryn Starun, and Diane Zorich.
-We couldn’t have made it without our astutue and cheerful Open Access Coordinator, Ryan King.
+I want to especially thank Smithsonian “Team Open Access”; Brian Alpert, Erin Blasco, Lindsey Burkholder, Brigid Ferraro, Alise Fisher, Danielle Fisher, Andrew Gunther, Laura Hambleton, Carol LeBlanc, Isabel Meyer, Scott Miller, Darren Milligan, Ed Monk, Jaap Otte, Ha Pham, Vicki Portway, Vince Rossi, Jess Sadeq, Dana Small, Jeffrey Smith, Rebecca Snyder, Eryn Starun, and Diane Zorich.
+We couldn’t have made it without our unstoppable and cheerful Open Access Coordinator, Ryan King.
 Thank you to John Davis, Interim Director of the Cooper Hewitt National Design Museum, for your leadership and tremendous support throughout the entire project.
 Thanks to CIO Deron Burba and Smithsonian Enterprises CEO Carol LeBlanc for their guidance and partnership.
 Much gratitude to the Provost Office admin team, Shelly Cole and Carol Youmans, for their patience and support.